lambdaclass/concrete/ROADMAP.md

     shape, stack/runtime-failure assumptions, and negative examples for every exclusion.
 The gate must prove reports never call excluded code proof eligible.
+19. Define the SPARK-class contract layer in Concrete's vocabulary, not Ada's: frame/read/write contracts, dependency-flow contracts, ghost/spec purity, and proof classes for each fact.
+Candidate surface may include `#[reads(...)]`, `#[writes(...)]`, `#[modifies(...)]`, and `#[depends(out <- in1, in2)]`, but syntax is not frozen until a flagship or external workload pulls it.
+The design must explain how these facts differ from capabilities: capabilities name external authority; frame/dependency contracts name memory/state/data influence.
+Add `docs/SPARK_CLASS_ASSURANCE.md` updates, examples with one parser/buffer loop and one policy/data-flow function, and a gate proving facts are reported as proved/enforced/reported/assumed/trusted rather than prose-only.

 ## Phase 13: Runtime Safety Obligations